defi-wonderland/handbook/sites/wonderland/docs/testing/unit-integration.md

 Mocking is the process of creating and returning an arbitrary value when an external dependency is used.
 As we use Forge, we have a cheat code that makes this process pretty straightforward: `vm.mockCall(target address, calldata, returned value)`.

 The target address is the address where the mocked contract lives.
-This is usually an arbitrary address where nothing is deployed, calldata is the selector + data used to call this address (we strongly recommend using `abi.encodeCall` instead of `encodeWithSelector` or `encodeWithSignature`, as it greatly reduces the risk of errors in the type of the arguments or in the function name), and the returned value is the value the mock is going to return to the unit we're testing.
+This is usually an arbitrary address where nothing is deployed, calldata is the selector + data used to call this address (we strongly recommend using `abi.encodeCall` instead of `encodeWithSelector` or `encodeWithSignature`, as it greatly reduces the risk of errors in the type of the arguments or the function name), and the returned value is the value the mock is going to return to the unit we're testing.

 Since a call to an external contract is a part of the expected behaviour of the unit, we usually pair the `mockCall` cheat code with `vm.expectCall(target address, call data)`.
 This will make the test fail if no call with the specified data is made to the mock address.